otenim/GLCIC-PyTorch/README.md

 ## Future Work

-* **Currently, we are trying to reproduce the paper results using exactly the same model settings including batch size.
+* **Currently, we are trying to reproduce the paper results using exactly the same model settings including batch size == 96.
+The pretrained model we provide now is trained with much smaller batch size == 16.
-We plan to share the pretrained model and the weights if the experiments succeeded, so please wait little bit more !**
+We plan to share the pretrained model if the experiments succeeded, so please wait little bit more !**